International Supply Chain Education Alliance: DDMRP - Demand Driven Planner Certification

-SCNext - Students and Young Supply Chain Professionals Network

-In 2013 SCNext, an organization dedicated to provide opportunities to young supply chain professionals, emerged out of ISCEA.
-SCNext states that it is managed by Young Professionals, for Young Professionals with an international focus.
-SCNext provides students and young supply chain professionals with webinars, scholarships, conferences, journal articles and networking opportunities that would help them build their careers.

 SCTECH - Supply Chain Technology Conference and Expo

 Since 2016 ISCEA has sponsored and managed a supply chain technology conference and expo named SCTECH.
 Besides being a Supply Chain, Operations, Engineering and Technology professionals gathering, SCTECH provides Professional Development Units (PDUs) to ISCEA's certified professional so that they can renew their certification credentials.
 The event has an itinerant nature.
 Its first edition was held in Chicago and following editions were held in Mexico and Paris.

+Since 2023, SCTECH has offered a Virtual Program with global outreach, along with an In-Person Executive Program for Supply Chain Leaders.
+The Executive Programs for both the 2023 and 2024 editions took place at SAP’s World Headquarters in Walldorf, Germany.

 Supply Chain Events Accreditation

 Besides SCTECH, ISCEA has provided other Supply Chain Related Events with accreditation.
-Therefore certified Supply Chain Professionals have been able to obtain PDUs for participating in those events and later applying for the Certificate of Participation.
+Therefore, certified Supply Chain Professionals have been able to obtain PDUs for participating in those events and later applying for the Certificate of Participation.